AwesomeHwang/DG-DETR/README.md

 ## Citation

 ## Acknowledgement
-Thanks to Yuda Song et al for releasing their official implementation of the [RT-DETR](https://openaccess.thecvf.com/content/CVPR2024/html/Zhao_DETRs_Beat_YOLOs_on_Real-time_Object_Detection_CVPR_2024_paper.html) paper.
+Thanks to Yian Zhao et al for releasing their official implementation of the [RT-DETR](https://openaccess.thecvf.com/content/CVPR2024/html/Zhao_DETRs_Beat_YOLOs_on_Real-time_Object_Detection_CVPR_2024_paper.html) paper.
 Our code is heavily borrowed from the implementation.